Abil al-Qamh: Byzantine period

-Ceramics from the Byzantine era have been found here.
+Ceramics from the Byzantine era have been found in the area.

 Mamluk period

-Under Mamluk rule in 1226 CE, Arab geographer Yaqut al-Hamawi mentions "Abil al Kamh" as a village belonging to Banias, between Damascus and the Mediterranean Sea.
+During the Mamluk period in 1226 CE, Arab geographer Yaqut al-Hamawi mentions "Abil al Kamh" as a village belonging to Banias, located between Damascus and the Mediterranean Sea.

 Ottoman period

-In 1517, Abil al-Qamh was incorporated into the Ottoman Empire, and by 1596 it was under the administration of the nahiya ("subdistrict") of Tibnin, part of Sanjak Safad, and went under the name of Abil al-Qamh, with a population of 24 families and 2 bachelors, an estimated 143 persona.
+In 1517, Abil al-Qamh was incorporated into the Ottoman Empire, and by 1596 it was under the administration of the nahiya ("subdistrict") of Tibnin, part of Sanjak Safad.
+The name used was Abil al-Qamh, and it had a population of 24 families and 2 bachelors, an estimated 143 persons total.
 All the villagers were Muslim.
 They paid a fixed tax rate of 25% on wheat, barley, olives, beehives, vineyards, goats and beehives; a total of 1,846 Akçe.

-In 1838 it was noted as Catholic village in the Mejr Ayun district.
+In 1838, it was noted as Catholic village in the Mejr Ayun district.

-In 1875 Victor Guérin visited the place, which he called Tell Abel Kamah.
+In 1875 Victor Guérin visited Abil al-Qamh, calling it Tell Abel Kamah.
 On the highest point, to the north, he found the ruins of a wall and a Muslim cemetery.

-In 1881, the PEF's Survey of Western Palestine (SWP) described the village as being near a stream, and containing a church and ancient ruins.
+In 1881, the PEF's Survey of Western Palestine (SWP) described the village as being near a stream and containing a church and ancient ruins.

 British Mandate

-Abil al-Qamh was a part of the French Mandate of Lebanon until 1923 when it was incorporated into the British Mandate in Palestine.
+Abil al-Qamh was a part of the French Mandate of Lebanon until 1923, when it was incorporated into the British Mandate in Palestine.
 In the first half of the 20th century, it had a triangular outline that conformed to the hill on which it was built.
 Agriculture was the basis of its economy, and the village's abundant water supply earned it the local name of Abil al-Mayya meaning the "Meadow of Water".

-In the 1931 census of Palestine Abil al-Qamh had a total population of 229; 122 Muslims and 107 Christians, in a total of 58 houses.
+In the 1931 census of Palestine, Abil al-Qamh had a total population of 229; 122 Muslims and 107 Christians, in total 58 houses.

-In the 1945 statistics the population was 330; 230 Muslims and 100 Christians, with a total of 4,615 dunams of land, according to an official land and population survey.
+In the 1945 statistics, the population was 330; 230 Muslims and 100 Christians, with a total of 4,615 dunams of land, according to an official land and population survey.
 The village had a mixed population of 230 Shia Muslims and 100 Arab Christians.
 A total of 3,535 dunums of land were allocated to cereals; 299 dunums were irrigated or used for orchards, while 13 dunams was built-up (urban) area.